geudde/attic-chest/pages/02.season-1/05.meeting-05/05.denman-2/docs.md

 &emsp;&emsp;When you had made such large demands
 Upon my weary head and hands,
 Defrauded of the Muses aid
-&emsp;To you I leave the rhyming Trade
+&emsp;To you I leave the rhyming trade
 &emsp;I send you slips of paper three
 &emsp;Which you may fill to self from me
-&emsp;And should not this exhaust your Store
+&emsp;And should not this exhaust your store
-&emsp;Of ill-got Verse — I’ll send you more.
+&emsp;Of ill-got verse — I’ll send you more.

 E. A. Porden